HomeDev GuideRecipesAPI Reference

 c.
 Under Networking, select Connectivity method: Public endpoint and enable Allow Azure services and resources to access this server and Add current client IP address.

-Create Azure BLOB storage.
-When you run on Azure, you should store media (such as images) in Azure BLOB storage to enable scaling.
+3. Create Azure BLOB storage.
+When you run on Azure, store media (such as images) in Azure BLOB storage to enable scaling.
 See Create a storage account for detailed steps.
-The storage container name must be in lowercase (such as mysitemedia) for DNS compatibility.
+The storage container name must be lowercase (for example, mysitemedia) for DNS compatibility.

 Update the configuration